Old High Court Building, Dhaka

 The Old High Court Building in Dhaka is situated at High Court Street, opposite the picturesque Curzon Hall.
-It was constructed in the beginning of the 20th century in Renaissance architectural style.
+It was constructed in the beginning of the 20th century and designed by Chishty Brothers Architects and Engineers in Renaissance architectural style.
 It served as an official residence and governmental office before coming the High Court Building after the division of India in 1947.